Until Darkness Takes Us

 of newborns in foodless deserts

-and in cheap housing developments;
+and cheap housing developments;

 from the wails of penned cattle